tharnob/github-demo/README.md

 # guthub-demo
 This is a practice of git.
 <br>
-Author - Tafsir Haque Arnob
+Author - Tafsir Haque Arnob (Programmer)